-Water, sewer and drainage facilities to serve specific sections within the District have been acquired or constructed by Hunt Peyton Estates, LLC, referred to herein as the "Developer."
-Major water, sewer and drainage facilities and streets to serve land within the District are being developed by Hunt Peyton Estates, LLC, an affiliate of Hunt.
+Water, sewer and drainage facilities to serve specific sections within the District have been acquired or constructed by the Developer.
+Major water, sewer and drainage facilities and streets to serve land within the District are being developed by the Developer an affiliate of Hunt.
 The activities of Hunt and its affiliates include investment management, mortgage banking, direct lending, loan servicing, asset management, property management, development, construction, consulting and advisory.

 Land within the District is a portion of the development known as Paseo del Este.
-The Master District and the Participant Districts have been formed to include approximately 4,300 acres of land in and adjacent to the District.
+The Master District and the Participant Districts have been formed and include approximately 4,300 acres of land in and adjacent to the District.
 See "THE DISTRICT - Status of Development."